aioobe/dead-simple-jekyll-comments/README.md

     email: john.doe@gmail.com
     text: Nice article!

-The above would be a top level comment on `/some-post.html`.
-Had it been a reply to another comment, it would have had something like
+The above example illustrates be a top level comment on `/some-post.html`.
+Had it been a reply to another comment, it would have looked something like

     reply_to: 1516695540-quRch1Gi

-Here are some sample comments: [`sample-comments.zip`](sample-comments.zip).
-Unzip and place these files in `_data/comments`.
+    ...

+The comment files are stored in `_data/comments`.
+Download and unzip [`sample-comments.zip`](sample-comments.zip) in this directory.

 ### Render comments + a comment HTML form
 Download the following files: